UPDATE UK Dates for Cinclus Cinclus.

 Per and Terje are based in the scenic and wild Fjords on the West Coast of Norway.
 Matt and Maja have both base in Lancaster.
 They have different backgrounds and the two pairs had not met each other before.
 The musical collaboration between them has nevertheless worked out well and resulted in a wordless pursuit of sounds and music, which the children are allowed to participate in.
 In January the musicians met again in Bergen for a test concert with an invited expert panel with 15 primary school children from Møhlenpris School.
 Producer Hallgeir Frydenlund, who contributed to the artistic content, talked to the children after concerts and received their immediate feedback.
 They were very positive, so there was no need for big changes, but something will be different the next time anyway.
 Because although much of the content is composed in advance, there is much that is created there and then.

-The first public performance of Cinclus Cinclus will be on Saturday March 24 at Vossa Jazz Festival.
-The project will be touring in the Autumn and we hope that we will be able to include some dates in the UK.
+The first public performance of Cinclus Cinclus was be on Saturday March 24 at Vossa Jazz Festival.
+The project toured in Norway Autumn 2018 and we hope that we will be able to include some dates in the UK.
 If any festival directors are looking for a child-focussed interactive performance for their programme please get in touch.

 Our partners website: vestnorsk.jazzinorge.no/2018/03/20/cinclus-cinclus